Starting to learn how to play the guitar is quite the challenge. Not only do you have to learn how to play, but starting out is also quite painful.

 Reducing Fingertip Pain

-While the pain caused by playing guitar, in the beginning, is unavoidable, there are things that you can do to reduce it.
+In the beginning, sore fingers from playing guitar is pretty much unavoidable.
+However, there are things that you can do to reduce it.
 And, more importantly, to speed up the process of forming calluses while also looking after the health of your fingers.

 Trim Your Fingernails